Changing Lives, Transforming Communities

 Preparing for the Next Term

-As we near fall term finals, make sure that you are thinking ahead to the spring term!
-Below are the best practices for preparing for the next term.
+As your semester comes to a close, make sure that you are thinking ahead!
+Below are best practices for preparing for the next term.
 The earlier that you register for classes, the better.
 It is important to register for classes before they fill up!

 Your academic advisor is a great resource when it comes to academic planning and checking in on your current progress.
 Your advisor can help you plan for the next term as well as choosing a major, planning around your work schedule, and more.
 To ensure you have the best term possible, we encourage you to take the following steps: